Building RBAC in Go

 }

-as an argument and returns a http.Handler
+as its sole argument and returns a http.Handler

 func Middleware(a Authorizer) func(http.Handler) http.Handler {